jayantrai12/Drosophila_Classification/README.md

 ### **1. Run the Streamlit App**

+To start the Streamlit app for real-time detection:

 ```bash
 streamlit run app.py
 ```

+This will open a local web interface for real-time Drosophila detection.

 ### **2. Use the APK File**

-Install the APK file provided in the repository’s [Releases](https://github.com/your-username/real-time-drosophila-detection/releases) section on your Android device and follow the instructions in the app.
+The APK file is available for direct download and installation on your Android device.
+The app is designed for seamless real-time detection.
+Follow the in-app instructions to perform real-time detection.

 ---